Amalia Pica: Catachresis (2011-12)

 Metaphors are also part of Pica's work, as she uses figures of speech to describe things that have no name.
 "An object that has no name—that, in a way, escapes language—by invoking something entirely unrelated.
 Hence, we get phrases like ‘leg of the chair’ or ‘neck of the bottle’ which attach human qualities to inanimate things.
 Objects have a space and a weight, a physical presence that eludes language.
-You can’t speak an object: you have to speak around it.
+You can't speak an object: you have to speak around it.
 Metaphors are a way of doing that.
 In a sense, when we talk about the world, it's always in metaphors."
 Pica's Catachresis merges distinct and contrasting found materials, such as the leg of a table or the elbow of a pipe, to construct sculptural forms that become new tools of communication and take on identities of their own.

 Venn diagrams (under the spotlight) (2011)

 Pica's interest in the relationship between text and image is evident in Venn Diagrams (under the Spotlight), which consists of two colored circles of light cast from theater spotlights to form a Venn diagram.
-The Argentinian government banned this diagram from being taught in classrooms in the 1970s, as it was thought to be an incendiary model of social collaboration.
-"The two circles of light are nothing but forms until the caption situates them historically, cluing you to their perception as subversive in the context of Argentinian dictatorship in the 1970s.
+The Argentine government banned this diagram from being taught in classrooms in the 1970s, as it was thought to be an incendiary model of social collaboration.
+"The two circles of light are nothing but forms until the caption situates them historically, cluing you to their perception as subversive in the context of Argentine dictatorship in the 1970s.
 I’m interested in the ideas that we project onto images and objects: how they resist as much as accommodate them."

 Hora Catedra (2002)

 Pica is also fascinated with childhood.
 Possibly her best-known early work, Hora Catedra, explores the lessons and themes of childhood and how they irrevocably stay with us through adult life.
-In Hora Catedra, Pica proves how what we internalize during our childhood will accompany us through adult life: most Argentinians believe The House of Tucuman, the site of Argentina's Declaration of Independence, to be yellow, as it is shown in children's books.
+In Hora Catedra, Pica proves how what we internalize during our childhood will accompany us through adult life: most Argentines believe The House of Tucuman, the site of Argentina's Declaration of Independence, to be yellow, as it is shown in children's books.
 However, it is actually white.
 The 2002 site-specific installation bathed the building in a bright yellow light, in reference to the misconception.